deinte/hacs-genie/README.md

 ## Requirements
 - Home Assistant 2024.4.0 or newer.
 - Rituals account credentials with at least one Perfume Genie diffuser assigned.
-- HACS installed and configured with a GitHub Personal Access Token (PAT) if you access a private repository.

 ## Installation
 1. In HACS open **Integrations → ⋮ → Custom repositories**, add the repository URL for this project, and choose `Integration`.